 Herpes is an STD caused by one of two viruses: herpes simplex virus type-1(HSV-1) and herpes simplex virus type-2 (HSV-2).
 HSV-1 is typically known as oral herpes, the virus that can cause cold sores and fever blisters on or around the mouth.
 When people think of genital herpes, they are likely thinking of HSV-2.
 However, both HSV-1 and HSV-2 can cause either oral or genital herpes.

-Many people with herpes don’t have outbreaks, or they may not have an outbreak until years after getting infected.
+Many people with herpes don’t have outbreaks or may not have an outbreak until years after getting infected.
 When they do develop, herpes sores look like blisters which then break and turn into painful ulcers.
-They can appear on or around the genitals, including the vagina, vulva, cervix, anus, penis, scrotum, butt and thighs, as well as on the lips or around the mouth.
+They can appear on or around the genitals, including the vagina, vulva, cervix, anus, penis, scrotum, butt, and thighs, as well as on the lips or around the mouth.
 The virus is most infectious when the sores are present, but you can still contract herpes from someone who has the virus but is asymptomatic or has never had an outbreak.

-One in six people in the US has genital herpes and more than half of the US population has oral herpes.
+One in six people in the US has genital herpes, and more than half of the US population has oral herpes.

-Genital Warts vs Herpes
+Genital Warts vs. Herpes